afniko/University/README.md

 ####Task 16 - Spring IoC
 Rewrite DAO code to inject DataSource to all DAO objects using Spring IoC framework.
 Branch: task16
+####Task 17 - Hibernate
+Rewrite the DAO layer.
+Use Hibernate instead of Spring JDBC.
+Add for JPA Criteria query metamodel generator.
+Also for work with IDE need to add as source Build Path folder target/generated-sources/annotation

 ##Author